Solo Travel in Cambodia

 - Any ATMs?
 Only in the capital and main towns.

 - Which side of the road do they drive?
-Right.
+The Right-hand side.

 - Good for vegetarians?
 Yes.